awslabs/multi-model-server/docker/README.md

 ```bash
 $ nvidia-docker exec mms bash -c "mxnet-model-server.sh start --mms-config /models/mms_app_gpu.conf"
 ```
 You can change the gunicorn argument `--workers` to change utilization of GPU resources.
 Each worker will utilize one GPU device.
-Currently up to 4 workers are recommended to get optimal performance.
+Currently up to 4 workers are recommended to get optimal performance for CPU and this should be set to the `number of GPUs` in case of running MXNet Model Server on GPU instances.

 ## Testing the MMS Docker